 Public Cloud Environments are Vulnerable to Privileged Access Attacks

 There has been a great deal of recent attention on cloud security.
 High profile attacks like SolarWinds have shone a spotlight on the number one entry point for malicious intent – accounts with privileged access.
 Needless to say, countless enterprise organizations will have entered 2021 with the intention to review privileged access management in order to minimize attacks immediately.

 Legacy Access Management Doesn’t Work in Multi-Cloud Environments

 The reality is, the acceleration of cloud adoption for business has outpaced companies’ ability to keep up in their approach to cloud based security.
 There are thousands of cloud applications, all with different access models.
 Critically, this explosion in cloud systems and apps has left enterprises with little or no visibility into cloud privileged user access.
 They simply cannot see who has what access, and how it’s being used.

-Compounding this problem is the fact that several of the identity and access management (IAM) solutions available to enterprises today actually inhibit cloud operations and administration.
+Compounding this problem is the fact that several of the identity and access management (IAM) systems available to enterprises today actually inhibit cloud operations and administration.
 They support static access policies in cloud applications, which make organizations more vulnerable by leaving access always open to potential internal and external abuse.
 Access violations and threats across thousands of cloud applications are inevitable in this scenario.

 Centralizing Cloud Privilege Access Security is Critical

-When you have a corporate data environment made up from a growing number of interconnected SaaS systems your number one priority in terms of cloud security posture management should be to centralize your control of access across your entire landscape.
+When you have a corporate data environment made up from a growing number of interconnected SaaS systems your number one priority in terms of cloud security posture management should be to centralize cloud access management across your entire landscape.
 By doing this you immediately gain improvements in: